geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 By default this top level root is always included as a parent of the configured layers and groups.
 The default can be changed at the service (WMS) level, or at the layer / group level.

-Using this parameter it is possible to exclude the default root when the resulting document already has a single top element (e.g. a single group with nested children).
+Using this parameter it is possible to exclude the default root when the resulting document has a single top element (e.g. a single group with nested children).
 To do that, use the **false** value.

 The parameter can also be used to override what is defined at the WMS or layer / group level.
 For example if the service is configure to exclude the Root element, we can force it